vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/_index.md

 **and applies them to a specific application context and** **codebase.**

-In this course you will build a greenfield Spring Boot application and deploy it on TAS.
+In this learning path you will build a greenfield Spring Boot application and deploy it on TAS.

 Then you will run it and maintain it in production.